truedigital/True.Kentico.Forms/True.Kentico.Forms/NuGet/Content/readme.txt

 There are no styles included in the package.
 They can be implemented by your application.

 For the submit action, the package takes care of the model binding to map the HttpRequest back into an IForm type.
 However, server-side validation must be implemented by the application.
 In order to submit the form back to Kentico, use the FormRepository.Submit(IForm form) method.
-A basic example of what a submit action might look like is below:
+A basic example of what a submit action might look like is below.
+This is designed to work with the submission callback in the provided JavaScript file _form-submit.js.

 [HttpPost]
 public ActionResult Save(IForm form)
 {
     try
     {
-        _formRepository.Submit(form);
+        if (model.IsValid)
+        {
+            new FormRepository().Submit(model);
             return new HttpStatusCodeResult(HttpStatusCode.OK);
         }

-    catch (InvalidOperationException ex)
-    {
+        HttpContext.Response.StatusCode = 400;
+        HttpContext.Response.StatusDescription = "Server validation failed";
-        return Json(ex.Message);
+        return Json(model.ValidationErrors);
     }
-    catch
+    catch (Exception ex)
     {
+        HttpContext.Response.StatusDescription = ex.Message;
+        HttpContext.Response.StatusCode = 500;
-        return new HttpStatusCodeResult(HttpStatusCode.InternalServerError);
+        return Json(ex);
     }
 }